apache/incubator-brooklyn/brooklyn-docs/guide/yaml/test/test-entities.md

 - `timeout` - duration to wait on the effector task to complete.
 For example `10s`, `10m`, etc
 - `effector` - effector to invoke, for example `deploy`.
 - `params` - parameters to pass to the effector, these will depend on the entity and effector being tested.
 The example above shows the `url` and `targetName` parameters being passed to Tomcats `deploy` effector.
+- `assert` - assertion to perform on the returned result.
+See section on assertions below.

 ### TestHttpCall
 The `TestHttpCall` entity performs a HTTP GET on the specified URL and performs an assertion on the response.